We have talked to some of the most active influencers of the coins and banknotes collecting world.

 The tavern (la taberna) was created as a free and relaxed space where new and veteran collectors could meet.
 We count as well with more and more well- known professionals interested in what is going on here.
 This is very important as I think merchants take notes of what is it said in the group.
 There are among us numismatic and notaphily writers and authors like José Antonio Castellano (Enciclopedia de la Notafilia y Escriptofilia Española) or Adolfo Ruiz Calleja (Blog numismático).
 I think the real strength of the group is the good atmosphere we have all created.

-Considering the brutal price rising, would you say we are into a numismatic bubble?
+Considering the sharp price rise we are experiencing, do you feel we are in a numismatic bubble?

 LUIS HERRERO

-What are your specialty and the strength of your business?
+What do you specialize in, and what are the strengths of your business?

-My specialty is Spanish omelet, mountain walks and examination and valuation or banknotes.
-I use generally the Sheldon scale and an estimation of the market price.
-My business highlights would be transparency, care and quality service.
-Among my clients there are important collectors.
-I learn from them daily, understanding and enjoying this hobby from different points of view.
-I actively participate in the Cid-Pulido collection, guarded by Jabitxu, a client and a good friend, with who I learn new things with every conversation, every wine, pintxo… Not only numismatic wise, but personally too.
+My specialties are Spanish omelets, mountain walks, and the evaluation and appraisal of banknotes.
+In my appraisals, I evaluate quality, generally using the Sheldon scale, and estimate the market price.
+In my business, I emphasize transparency, care, and quality of service.
+Among my clients, there are great collectors, from whom I keep learning every day, understanding and enjoying this hobby from different prisms.
+I actively participate in the Cid-Pulido collection, treasured by Jabitxu, a client and good friend, from whom I learn new things with every conversation, with every wine, and with every skewer… both about this hobby and about personal growth.

-How do you see the market and where is it going?
+How is the market evolving and where are we going?

-Banknotes manipulation has become a profitable business.
-Every day tons of adulterated banknotes enter the market and they are tolerated significantly by businesses that were supposed to detect them.
-In my opinion a huge bubble is being created and it will explode sooner or later.
+Banknote handling has become a very profitable business.
+Every day, tons of banknotes that have been altered for lucrative purposes enter the collectibles market, and these are significantly tolerated by the houses in charge of detecting them.
+In my opinion, a huge bubble is being created that sooner or later will burst.

-I successfully managed to turn my hobby, banknotes, into my way of life years ago.
-On many occasions I feel my client’s collections as mine and I focus my whole business on enjoying banknotes.
+For years, I have turned my banknotes hobby —which is what I like the most— into my way of making a living.
+On many occasions, I feel my clients’ collections as if they were my own, and I focus my business on the enjoyment of banknotes.